mattclegg/silverstripe-doc-restructuring/master/cms/docs/reference/tablefield.md

 ## Required Fields

-Due to the nested nature of this fields dataset, you can't set any required columns as usual with the [RequiredFields](http://api.silverstripe.org/current/sapphire/form/RequiredFields.html)-class.
-Please use **setRequiredFields()** on the TableField-instance for this.
+Due to the nested nature of this fields dataset, you can't set any required columns as usual with the `[api:RequiredFields]`** on the TableField-instance for this.
-Note: You still have to attach some form of [Validator](http://api.silverstripe.org/trunk/forms/validators/Validator.html) to the form to trigger any validation on this field.
+Note: You still have to attach some form of `[api:Validator]` to the form to trigger any validation on this field.

 ## Nested Table Fields